 How far do they swim?

 Sea turtles swim incredible distances.
 Loggerhead turtles easily migrate over 10 000km a year, while leatherbacks reach over 16 000km.
+Yoshi, a large loggerhead sea turtle released by the Two Oceans Aquarium swam 40 011km in 1 003 days - the longest tracked journey of any animal!
 This adds up to millions of kilometres in a turtle’s lifespan.
 Smaller turtles, or those with a more restricted diet, do not stray as far, but still swim thousands of kilometres.

 South African loggerheads and leatherbacks nest on the sandy beaches of KwaZulu-Natal.
 Their nesting season coincides with the westward shift in the Agulhas Current, bringing warmer waters to the South African coast between October and February.

 Sea turtle eggs must be laid on land – a trait that defines their entire lifecycle.
 Like all reptiles, turtles breathe air and must surface often to take a breath.
-This applies to their embryos as well – if a turtle egg is kept underwater, oxygen cannot permeate through the shell.
+This applies to their embryos as well – if a turtle egg is kept underwater, oxygen cannot permeate through the shell and the foetus will suffocate.

 Mating occurs offshore, and female turtles will crawl onto beaches at night to dig a nest for their eggs, while males will remain offshore, never returning to land.
 Loggerheads will crawl up towards the dunes, making small nests.
 Leatherbacks, on the other hand, prefer to excavate huge nests close to the high-water mark.
 These nests are sensitive to human activities and need to be protected.

 Once hatched, the newborn hatchlings will stay buried under the sand for three to four days while their carapaces straighten out and harden.
-They will then wait for cooler temperatures and the dark of night to make a break for the ocean.
+They will then wait for cooler temperatures and the dark of night to make a break for the ocean, and safety

 If they are able to avoid poor weather, nocturnal predators and human tampering, they will swim as far from shore as possible, hoping to reach the Agulhas Current to be carried into deeper waters with fewer predators.